isomerpages/cris-stcc/news-updates-and-events/media-releases/_posts/2024-07-23-post-STCC Becomes First Southeast Asian Member of Roche’s imCORE Network.md

 spirit and excited to work together to make a meaningful impact on CIT research and bring the vision of imCORE to life for patients, both in Singapore and around the world.”</p>
-<p>At the launch ceremony, ACTRIS also announced a joint grant call with
-the National Health Innovation Centre Singapore (NHIC) to accelerate the adoption of cell therapies in our local hospitals to enhance healthcare delivery and patient care.
-Eligible projects will receive funding and support to foster the development of cell therapy products.</p>
 <p></p>
 <p></p>
 <p></p>